Hi, we're the Ashlees.

 The Social Justice Couple

 Kyle and Aeriel Ashlee are married life partners, best friends, and co-social justice journeyers.
-Deeply passionate about racial justice and gender equity, together they provide inspiring keynotes and energizing training sessions for colleges, universities, nonprofits, and other organizations around the world.
-Taking a story-centered approach to diversity and inclusion, the Ashlees bring honesty, humor, and humility to their work.
+Deeply passionate about racial justice and gender equity, together they provide empowering keynotes and training sessions for colleges, universities, nonprofits, and other organizations around the world.
+Tapping into the wisdom in the room, the Ashlees bring a dynamic and energizing facilitation style to their work.

-The Ashlees are award-winning educators, authors, and speakers who have been role-modeling the social justice journey since they met in 2011.
-In recognition of their work, they jointly received the 2016 ACPA Coalition for Social Justice Educators Outstanding Educator, Mentor, and Trainer Award.
+The Ashlees are award-winning educators, authors, and facilitators.
+They met at a NASPA Student Affairs Professionals in Higher Education conference in 2011 and were married in 2013.
+Together, Aeriel and Kyle co-founded Ashlee Consulting in 2014 with the vision of foregrounding story-sharing and self-work in social justice journeying.
+In recognition of their work, the Ashlees received the 2016 ACPA Coalition for Social Justice Educators Outstanding Educator, Mentor, and Trainer Award.

 Aeriel A. Ashlee